sedol1339/files/papers.md

 	eprint = {1909.12673},
 	doi = {10.48550/arXiv.1909.12673}
 }
-  - What is the functional relation betweeng eneralization error and model and dataset sizes?
+  - What is the functional relation betweeng generalization error and model and dataset sizes?
   - We use 6 datasets for image classification and 3 for language modeling.
   - For a given dataset size, scaling up the model results in an initial power-law decrease in test error, which then saturates to a level determined by the dataset size.
   - For a given model size, scaling up the dataset results in an initial power-law increase in performance, which then saturates to a level determined by the model size.